Guide to studying Chinese

 There are opportunities to study abroad, where you'll get to experience a Chinese education as well as learn more about the language and culture.

 Chinese degrees teach valuable transferable skills, such as presentation, research and communication, on top of knowledge of a second language.

 Particular job roles include archivist, teacher, interpreter, journalist, press officer, sales executive and solicitor.

 Several professional organisations offer specialised positions for Chinese graduates, such as GCHQ.

-You may need a GCSE in a modern foreign language.
-Entry requirements vary at each institution, so always confirm with the particular university/course you’re interested in.
+Grades and other entry requirements vary at each institution.
+So always confirm with the particular university/course you’re interested in.

 - BA Chinese